jungtaekkim/bayeso/paper.md

 referred to as *BayesO* (pronounced "bayes-o"), to effortlessly utilize Bayesian optimization in the problems of interest to practitioners.
 Our BayesO is written in one of the most popular programming languages, Python, and licensed under the MIT license.
-In particualr, it provides various features including different types of input variables (e.g., vectors and sets [@KimJ2021ml]) and different surrogate models (e.g., Gaussian process regression [@RasmussenCE2006book] and Student-$t$ process regression [@ShahA2014aistats]).
-In addition to such functionality, we describe how we implement our BayesO in the perspective of software development.
+Moreover, it provides various features including different types of input variables (e.g., vectors and sets [@KimJ2021ml]) and different surrogate models (e.g., Gaussian process regression [@RasmussenCE2006book] and Student-$t$ process regression [@ShahA2014aistats]).
+Along with the description of such functionality, we cover various components for software development in the BayesO project.
 We hope that this BayesO project encourages us to readily utilize the powerful black-box optimization technique in diverse academic and industrial fields.